Home » Mexico » Monterrey Safety 2023: How Safe is Monterrey for Travel?

 Nevertheless, the city can still be affected by heavy rainfall and flooding during the rainy season, which typically occurs from May to October.

-For example, in September 2022, there were floods in Nuevo Leon, which killed four individuals.
+For example, in September 2022, there were floods in Nuevo Leon.
 In Monterrey, 350 homes were damaged, and one man went missing.
 Another storm occurred in 2020, bringing severe rain, flooded streets and residences, and a report of a missing individual.

 It’s always a good idea to remain up to date on local weather conditions and, if necessary, adjust your trip to Monterrey.
 You can go to the National Hurricane Service for further information regarding recent hurricanes in Mexico and Monterrey.